drostron/slamdata-docs/source/slamdown-reference.rst

 Define a static dropdown element by placing the values of array elements within braces (``{}``).

-For example, this line creates a dropdown element with BOS, SFO, and NYC entries.
+The following code creates a dropdown element with BOS, SFO, and NYC entries.
 The result is stored in an array variable named ``city`` for later use.

+Example:

 ::

     city = {BOS, SFO, NYC}

-This results in:
+This results in the following output:

 |Dropdown-Static|

 Optionally, include a default value by listing it in parentheses at the end.
-In this line, NYC is set as the default.
+In the following example, NYC is set as the default.

+Example:

 ::